-Oculus offer several different VR headsets including the Oculus Go, the Oculus powered Samsung Gear VR, the new Oculus Quest and the Oculus Rift.
-The Oculus Rift is currently the company's flagship VR device, but that's now being replaced by the Oculus Rift S. This is a powerful virtual reality headset that needs a PC to run, while the other devices offer a wire-free VR experience.
-But what's the difference between these devices?
+The Oculus Rift was the company's flagship VR device, but that's now being replaced by the Oculus Rift S. This is a powerful virtual reality headset that needs a PC to run, while some of the other devices offer a wire-free VR experience.
+But what's the difference between them?
 We've got all the info you need to know.